WaldoJeffers/graphql-to-json/README.md

 ```

 #### Parameters
-* `input` *String* : relative or absolute path to a node module which exports a [GraphQLSchema instance](http://graphql.org/graphql-js/type/#graphqlschema)
+* `input` *String* : relative or absolute path to a node module which exports a [GraphQLSchema. instance](http://graphql.org/graphql-js/type/#graphqlschema)
 * `output` *String* (optional) : relative or absolute path where you want to create the file containing the JSON version of your schema.
-If no filename is provided, the file is named `schema.json` by default.
-If no path is provided, the file is created where the command is executed
+If this parameter is not provided, no file is created.
-* `callback` *Function* (optional) : a function to execute when the output file is created.
+* `callback` *Function* (optional) : a function to execute when the schema is generated.
+The function is called with the JSON schema as its first parameter.

 #### Returns
-* *Promise* : a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which is fulfilled when the output file is created.
+* *Promise* : a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) which is resolved with the JSON schema.

 ### As a CLI tool
 ```bash